Overview of influences on our personality:

 - Consciousness manifests the world out of itself;

-The One universal Consciousness must have produced the differentiated many which we see in the world through what Sri Aurobindo describes as a two-step process:
+As we have described in the chapter on the evolution of consciousness, the One universal Consciousness must have produced the differentiated many which we see in the world through what Sri Aurobindo describes as a two-step process:

 - The original One makes many instances of itself;